AliRiaz34/GuitarDex/currentjob.md

-have a main 10 song roster, team have playlists find api to find song cover, or give user option to upload
+have a main 10 song roster, team have playlists find api to find song cover, or give user option to upload have a settings page (gotta figure out what)

+if theres been level up, and you revisit song page, then have animation